This is it! It’s a brand new year. This is the year you will finally accomplish your resolutions. This is the year you will break out of the loop.

 In all honestly, this is “How to Build a New Table Out Of An Old Bed”, but what you should really be doing is reading between the lines.
 What is something useless (or old or uninteresting or happenstance) in your life that, tweaked the right way, could become something really great?

-This could literally mean recycling old things and turning it into new things – in this story, furniture.
+This could literally mean recycling old things and turning it into new things, following recommendations and different design ideas (the kind of Allen Roth gazebo comparisons, among others) – in this story, furniture.

 It could also mean taking existing activities, time spent, frequently visited locations, current friends… and reviving the value you get from them by experiencing them under a new light.